Thailand's ex-PM Yingluck given permission to leave country

 At the junta's request, the foreign ministry has revoked the passports of at least six people, including two anti-coup movement founders who fled the country.

-Yingluck, 47, has been under investigation by Thailand's anti-corruption agency over a rice-buying programme which offered farmers a price for their rice well above the market level.
+Yingluck, 47, has been under investigation by Thailand's anti-corruption agency over a rice-buying program which offered farmers a price for their rice well above the market level.

 Wicha Mahakun, a member of National Anti-Corruption Commission, said the agency would forward her case to the attorney-general who would consider whether to pursue criminal charges against Yingluck for dereliction of duty.